Timeline

 D&D 4th edition is the radical replacement for the previous version 3 and 3.5.

+It is a new game system appealing to easily new players, more combat oriented players, power builders and a lower-hassle game play experience.
+D&D 4th edition is a major streamline.
+Though the books are equally thick, in reality the rule density is about a third of 3.5.
 The books have bigger type, more air, and more content (items and skills, as opposed to rules).
 In combat, the pace go around the table faster for each combat round, but for more rounds.
 There is less to look up, adjudicate, and get finicky about.
 There is a lot more back-and-forth tides of fortune in each encounter.
 Hit points go down and up and down more dramatically for the players, so battles just take longer.
+The monsters are tougher.

 Character building and leveling is a lot faster, trading again simplicity for speed and less rule look ups.
 It takes approximately 25% of the time to set up a new character and half the time to level one up compared to D&D v.3.5 – again appealing to new players and fast advancing groups.